port-labs/port-docs/docs/software-catalog/blueprint/tutorial.md

 ### Rename properties

-In order to rename the properties names, you can make a HTTP PATCH request to the URL: `https://api.getport.io/v1/{blueprint_identifier}/properties/{property_name}/rename` with this following JSON:
+In order to rename the properties, you can make a HTTP PATCH request to the URL: `https://api.getport.io/v1/{blueprint_identifier}/properties/{property_name}/rename` with this following JSON:

 ```jsonShowLineNumbers
 {